 Because our unitholders will be treated as partners to whom we will allocate taxable income, which could be different in amount than the cash we distribute, the unitholder will be required to pay any federal income taxes and, in some cases, state and local income taxes on their share of our taxable income even if they receive no cash distributions from us.
-The unitholders may not receive cash distributions from us equal to their share of our taxable income.
+The unitholders may not receive cash distributions from us equal to their share of our taxable income or even equal to the tax liability that results from that income.